whiprandolph/bestseller/Part 1 - This Is Who We Really Are/02 - Can Whole Nations Embrace Generosity and Integrity.md

 People of healthy nations openly acknowledged that in traditional times they treated their captives with respect, as that baseline of mutual respect really does apply to anyone within the nation.
 Ohiyesa wrote, "It was a point of honor in the old days to treat a captive with kindness."[xxx-indian heroes and great chieftains|sitting bull]

-Pretty Shield, a woman of the Crow nation, described how even captive people were treated with the same decency as everyone else.
+Pretty Shield, a woman of the Crow nation, described how captive people were treated with the same decency as everyone else.
 When asked about captured women, she said, "because they were treated well they never tried to get away.
 They had the same rights as Crow women, and worked no harder."
 A Lakota woman named Good-trader was captured by the Crows and ended up having a loving family and later refused to return to the Lakota when she had the chance.[xxx-red mother|p173]

 Healthy nations do not incorporate captives as a permanent underclass of servants, which would create exploitative relationships within the nation.
 Even in the difficult situations created by war, they keep that internal baseline of mutual respect.